makersacademy/chitter-challenge/README.md

 ```
 As a user
 So that I can let people know what I think of a film
-I want to post a film score to faldo-movie-ratings.
+I want to post a film to faldo-movie-ratings.

 As a user
 So that I can see what films have been reviewed